-- First comes conversion, and then comes the more intense discipleship, where people are taught line upon line and precept upon precept. - First comes the essential milk of the word, and then comes more solid food. - First comes the introduction into the grace and peace of God, and then comes growth in grace and peace.
+• First comes conversion, and then comes the more intense discipleship, where people are taught line upon line and precept upon precept.

+- First comes the essential milk of the word, and then comes more solid food. - First comes the introduction into the grace and peace of God, and then comes growth in grace and peace.

-By the time Paul sends this letter back to the church of the Thessalonians, those whom he had led to Christ, the most seasoned Christians there had only been saved less than a year--some conservative estimates say only about three months.
+And God saved many people from among the Jews, God fearing Gentiles, and pagan idol worshippers in Thessalonica as Paul ministered.
+People who came from all of these groups made up the body of Christ, which is the church.
+By the time Paul sends this letter back to the church of the Thessalonians, those whom he had led to Christ, the most seasoned Christians there had only been saved less than a year-some conservative estimates say only about three months.
 Think about that.
 So this letter was written about three to six months after Paul left Thessalonica.
 And we must understand that Paul is writing to babes in Christ.
 But this does not matter.
 They will grow.
 What is important now, is that they are God's church.
-This means that they are the body of Christ.
+This means they are in God the Father and in the Lord Jesus Christ.
+They are the body of Christ.
 Once the body, always the body, and so now it is time to grow, and so Paul writes this letter.
-How many churches lack strength because their ministers have not remained faithful in exhorting them?
+How many churches lack strength because their ministers have not remained faithful in exhorting them; building them up?

-Without people who are committed to the Lord there is no church.
+Without people who are committed to the Lord, there is no church.
 The letter was not addressed to a particular group of leaders, but to all the people of the church.
 Every believer was important, and it took every one of them to make up the church.
 Several things will always weaken the church:

-- Building the church upon a few people or leaders. - Ignoring and neglecting the needs of some members. - Failing to involve and use the gifts of some members.
+- Building the church upon a few people or leaders. - Ignoring and neglecting the needs of some members. - Failing to involve them and use the gifts of some members.

-V1b Grace to you and peace.
-Why are we always reading that?
-Because of the 27 books that make up the New Testament, 17 of them contain this greeting - and it is never "peace and grace."
+1ST-1:1b ...Grace be unto you, and peace, from God our Father, and the Lord Jesus Christ.
+Of the 27 books that make up the New Testament, 17 of them contain this greeting - and it is never "peace and grace."
 Why does grace always come first?

 Grace refers to God's unmerited favor.
 We were sinners, deserving of hell, certainly not salvation.
 We weren't on our way to being better people.
 We weren't showing signs of turning good.
 We weren't doing great works that made us attractive to God.
 He simply saved us because He loved us - He did it purely out of grace.
-Both grace, and peace, are blessings that are married together in the holy matrimony of salvation.
-Grace means favor.
-In salvation, grace is bestowed as unmerited favor in Christ's love for you.
-When Paul wishes grace and peace upon the Thessalonian Christians, it is like a prayer request.
-Paul is wishing extra favor upon them from God, and the peace that passes understanding in the midst of persecution.
+Both grace and peace, are blessings that are married together in the holy matrimony of salvation.
 The order of these two as presented by Paul is important when it comes to our spiritual salvation.
 There can be no true peace until we recognize that God has bestowed His grace upon us in completely forgiving us of all our sins in Christ Jesus.
+It is like a prayer request.
+And when Paul wishes grace and peace upon the Thessalonian Christians, it is the same.
+Paul is wishing God's extra favor upon them first because he knows that those whom Christ will touch He is also able to give peace.
+It is a peace that also surpasses their understanding in the midst of persecution.